 The trail passes under Bridge Blvd.
 To the left is a foot path south down through the bosque.

 Small parking area at the end of Tingley Drive and bosque access.
 Note: from this point to Alameda the pavement has been replaced and is very smooth.
+Update: just noticed this photo needs replacing as the trail has be realigned at this point to circle around the parking area, thus keeping the trail separate from the parking lot.

 The city zoo is on the right.
 Sometimes you can get a glimpse of a Polar Bear in its enclosure!